databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 ### Why it derives no environment key

-An earlier plan had this event re-derive the current compute's env key in TypeScript to also report drift.
-It does not: the CLI is the authority on env keys (resolved via a `--dry-run`), and the drift detector already emits `python_env.drift` off that authoritative value.
-Re-deriving here would be a second, divergent source of truth.
-This event only reports the compute _kind_ (`currentTargetType`), read straight from the connection with no key involved.
+This event reports the compute _kind_ (`currentTargetType`) only, read straight from the connection — it never derives an environment key.
+The CLI is the authority on env keys (resolved via a `--dry-run`), and the drift detector already emits `python_env.drift` off that authoritative value; deriving a key here would be a second, divergent source of truth.

 ### Multi-root workspaces are skipped